 Realizations of the conceptual schemas as abstract and concrete feature type classes

-The Abstract Observation core and the Abstract Sample core packages bind the interface concepts of the conceptual schemas with the ISO 19109 feature concept, and introduces these concepts and some related classes as using the FeatureType stereotype and with more detailed set of attributes.
-They also introduce a mechanism for indirect FeatureType associations via corresponding conceptual schema interfaces providing a degree of conformance statement isolation: Implementations may choose to directly use some but not all of the FeatureType classes in the core or the basic packages, and still implement some of their associations using existing or bespoke domain classes as long as they conceptually and data content wise realize the corresponding interfaces.
+The Abstract Observation core and the Abstract Sample core packages bind the interface concepts of the conceptual schemas with the ISO 19109 feature concept, and introduces these concepts and some related classes using the FeatureType stereotype and with more detailed set of attributes.
+They also introduce a mechanism for indirect FeatureType associations via corresponding conceptual schema interfaces providing a degree of conformance statement isolation: Implementations may choose to directly use some but not all of the FeatureType classes in the core or the basic packages, and still implement some of their associations using existing or bespoke domain classes as long as they conceptually and pertaining to their data content realize the corresponding interfaces.

 Modelling of the Observation concept